JakeRobertBaker/Detecting-Traffic-Flow/README.md

 Afterwards the notebooks Flow-Model and Flow-Model-Linear walkthrough the prediction of AADT/AMD with median and linear models respectively.

 ## Plots
 This is a miscellanious notebook used to create plots for my report.
-I have left it in for the curious to explore.
+I have left it in for the curious to explore :) .